aklump/check-pages/documentation/source/plugins.md

 To add new functionality to `find`...

 1. Create a unique folder in _plugins_ with the following structure.
-In this example the new plugin will be called `click`.
+In this example the new plugin will be called `foo`.

 ```
 ├── plugins
 │   └── find
-│       └── click
+│       └── foo
 │           └── schema.json
 ```